redox-os/website/content/news/rsoc-dwrr.md

 While the simulator showed us the theoretical limits, the bare-metal tests prove the architecture works as intended under contention.

-By running two aggressive background \`while(true)\` CPU hogs, we forced the system into a high-contention state:
+By running two aggressive background \`while(true)\` CPU hogs, we forced the system into a high-contention state, allowing us to compare behaviour under load:

 1.  ****Interactive Workloads (Pixelcannon):**** By \`renice\`-ing pixelcannon to a higher priority, boosting framerates from ~1000 FPS to ~1150 FPS (a 15% gain in interactive responsiveness).
 2.  ****Context-Switch Latency (Schedrs):**** The most dramatic improvement was in pure scheduling overhead.
 Ops/sec jumped from 243 to 360 (a 48% increase), and median wakeup latencies dropped massively.